 Mission Country Club is an organically-grown Burning Man theme camp.
 The camp consists of friends and family from San Francisco, Santa Cruz, Los Angeles, Washington DC, Boston, New York, Ireland, England, and Belgium.
-2016 will be our 13th year on the playa as an organized camp.
-Home to the Flannagan's Pub, Magic Kurry Cart, Sangria Soundclash, and new in 2016 Flannagan's Take Away Tacos + Whiskey, and other offerings that bring a taste of San Francisco's Mission District to Black Rock City.
+2019 will be our 16th year on the playa as an organized camp.
+Home to the Flannagan's Pub, Magic Kurry Cart, Sangria Soundclash, Hip Hop Playa Ball, and other offerings that bring a taste of San Francisco's Mission District to Black Rock City.

-We're going to be serving drinks and cranking the tunes all week at 8 & A with the best parties on the playa!
+We're going to be serving drinks and cranking the tunes all week at 8 & H with the best parties on the playa!

 Enjoy the finest jams in BRC, from the '90s golden age to Jay-Z's latest.
 Raise your hands to the playa night sky and celebrate the greats.